allanaz/constituent-management-api/README.md

 $ npm run start
 ```

+The API will then be available on `localhost:3000` I recommend PostMan to interact with it.

 ## Endpoints and Examples

 I've setup a few endpoints for the features outlined in the problem statement.